Bardala/vendor-matching-platform/docs/TASK.md

 ### Notifications & Scheduling

-- When a new match is generated → send email notification (SMTP or mock service).
+- When a new match is generated → send email notification (SMTP or mock service).✅
 - Implement a scheduled job (e.g., using NestJS Schedule or BullMQ) that:
   - Refreshes matches daily for “active” projects ✅
   - Flags vendors with expired SLAs ✅

 ### Deployment

-- Dockerized app with MySQL + MongoDB containers
+- Dockerized app with MySQL + MongoDB containers ✅
-- Deploy to any free cloud (Render, Railway, AWS free tier, etc.)
+- Deploy to any free cloud (Render, Railway, AWS free tier, etc.) ✅
-- Provide a working `.env.example` and setup instructions
+- Provide a working `.env.example` and setup instructions ✅

 ## 🧰 Tech Stack